miragejs/ember-cli-mirage/docs/v0.2.x/quickstart.md

 export default Model;
 ```

-This definition will set up an `authors` table in Mirage's *in-memory database*.
-The database is what enables our mock routes to be dynamic, allowing us to change the data being returned without having to rewrite the mock from scratch.
-In this way, we can use the same mock route in both our development and testing environments.
+This definition creates an `authors` table in Mirage's *in-memory database*.
+The database enables our mocks to be dynamic, and lets us change the return data without rewriting the entire mock.
+In this way, we can share a single set of mocks in both development and in each test we write.

 So, let's update our route handler to be dynamic: